dmtiblin/Project-1/README.md

 In summation, the index data strongly indicates that pandemic activity leads to price instability over the course of the day.
 This information could be useful for day-traders looking to make money in the future.

-## Section 2:Looking at trends and relationship between variables throughout the pandemic
+## Section 2: Looking at trends and relationship between variables throughout the pandemic
+Authored by Diane Tiblin

 For all the noise surrounding stock market panic, you can see in the graphs that after the initial panic/crash at the beginning of the pandemic, it seemed to really just resume normal upward course.
 It only took about 6 months to reverse the loss of value from the initial crash and has been steadily climbing since, seemingly unaffected by the highs and lows of the pandemic.
 There appears to be only some minor mirror effect happening early on in those first 6 months or so.
 Most interestingly this seems to confirm a buy-and-hold strategy, even in the midst of this volatile time.
 Anyone invested in a market index would have roughly doubled their value since the initial crash.